 Breath of Fire.
 As an action, you can spend 1 Ki to cast the burning hands spell.
 This requires only verbal components.
-You can spend additional Ki to heighten the spell.
+You can spend additional Ki to heighten the spell (up to the normal limit of ki spells).

 Drunken Style Stance [Stance].
 Also starting at 3rd level, you can use a bonus action to enter the drunken style stance.
 So long as you are in this stance, use of the Step of the Wind Ki ability does not spend Ki.
 Furthermore, due to your consistent drunken interventions, a target successfully struck by one of your melee weapon attacks has have disadvantage to attack rolls to attacks that do not target you, and reduces its spell DCs and spell attack bonus by 4 points if the spell does not include you.